raspberrypilearning/push-button-stop-motion/worksheet.md

 ## Take a selfie

-If you want to take a photograph of yourself with the camera board, you are going to have to add in a delay, to enable you to get into position.
+If you want to take a photograph of yourself with the camera board, you are going to have to add in a delay to enable you to get into position.
 You can do this by modifying your program.

 1. Add a line to your code to tell the program to sleep briefly before capturing an image, as below: